-Turkey, in its National Employment Strategy 2014-2023,288 aims to reach 41 % female participation in the labour market.
+Turkey, in its National Employment Strategy 2014-2023, aims to reach 41 % female participation in the labour market.
 In order to achieve that goal, there are ongoing Government policies encouraging female labour force participation by providing: flexible working-time arrangements; maternity leave; affordable childcare facilities; and positive discrimination for female entrepreneurs.

 Vocational training through the Turkish Employment Agency and support for young female entrepreneurs through the Ministry of Employment and Social Security, and the Small and Medium Enterprises Development Organisation of Turkey (KOSGEB) have been significantly expanded.
 Many national and international plans, programmes, and projects are currently underway, including those run by the Women Entrepreneurs Association of Turkey (KAGIDER) and the Turkish Women's International Network (TurkishWIN).
+In addition, the ILO Office for Turkey is supporting the establishment of women-run cooperatives consisting of host community members and refugees.